formifan2002/signalk-ais-navionics-converter/README.md

 1. Configure plugin with desired settings
 2. In Navionics app:
-   - Go to Settings → Connected devices
+   - Go to Menu → Connected devices
-   - Add new TCP (not UDP) connection
+     - Add new connection (via + sign in upper right corner)
-   - Enter Name for the connection (e.g. SignalkAIS)
+     - Enter name for the connection (e.g. SignalkAIS)
      - Enter SignalK server IP address
-   - Enter configured TCP port (default: 10113)
+     - Enter configured TCP port (default: 10113 - same setting like in SignalK plugin)
+     - Select TCP (not UDP)
-   - save connection
+     - Save connection
+   - Go to Menu → Chart options → AIS settings
+     - turn 'Display AIS targets' on
-3. Vessels should appear on chart immediately and in "connected devices" you should see as status for the connection: "connected" (in green) and "AIS data reception"
+3. Vessels should appear on chart immediately and in 'Connected devices' you should see as status for the connection: 'connected' (in green) and 'AIS data reception'

 ## Troubleshooting